By Noah Wass

 All was optimism at Scottie’s Pizza Parlor last September when all 13 workers at the Southeast Portland pizzeria announced they were joining the Industrial Workers of the World —and owner Scottie Rivera agreed to recognize their union.

 But when the COVID-19 crisis hit in mid-March, Rivera closed down the pizzeria and laid off the entire staff.
-On June 11, Rivera reopened with a slimmed-down operation and just two employees.
+A few days later Rivera reopened with a slimmed-down operation and just two employees.